peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 : Location of specification or registration source

 Registration requests are to be recorded by IANA after Expert Review {{!RFC8126}}.
+Expert reviewers should take into consideration the following points, but are being designated as experts for a reason, so they should be given substantial latitude:

+- Point squatting should be discouraged.
+Reviewers are encouraged to get sufficient information for registration requests to ensure that the usage is not going to duplicate one that is already registered and that the point is likely to be used in deployments.
+      The code points tagged as "Private Use" are intended for testing purposes and closed environments.
+Code points in other ranges should not be assigned for testing.

+- A specification of a scheme is desirable, but early assignment before a specification is available is also possible.
+When specifications are not provided, the description provided needs to have sufficient information to identify what the point is being used for.

+- Experts should take into account that field values are fit for purpose.
+  For example, the mnemonic should be indicative and and have a plausible connection to the scheme's notification mechanism.

 ## _dsync Underscore Name